 Lyme disease - what to ask your doctor

-Below are some questions you may want to ask your doctor or nurse about Lyme disease.
+Below are some questions you may want to ask your health care provider about Lyme disease.

 What to ask your doctor about Lyme disease